 The 10-second takeaway

-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Emulex's revenues will improve 6.7% and EPS will increase 23.1%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict Emulex's revenues will shrink -5.2% and EPS will drop -23.1%.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 Last quarter, non-GAAP EPS came in at $0.19.
 GAAP EPS were $0.01 for Q1 compared to -$0.08 per share for the prior-year quarter.